Skip to main content

 Set Up Headwaters

-Plug in a small computer (like a Raspberry Pi) and connect it via ethernet to the GL.iNet Spitz Plus (GL-X2000)—the recommended router for TrailCurrent deployments.
+Plug in a small computer (like a Raspberry Pi) and connect it via ethernet to the GL.iNet Spitz Plus (GL-X2000) is the recommended router for TrailCurrent deployments.
 Its OpenWrt firmware creates the local network that ties everything together: Headwaters, Overlook, Fireside, and Spotter all communicate over this Wi-Fi 6 network with zero internet dependency.

 GL.iNet Spitz Plus router in an RV